Alternatives To Condoms | Smart Safe Choices

 Hormonal Birth Control Methods

-• Birth Control Pills: Taken daily, these pills contain synthetic hormones (estrogen and progestin) that prevent ovulation.
+• Birth Control Pills: Taken daily, these pills contain synthetic hormones such as estrogen and progestin, or progestin alone, that help prevent pregnancy.
 They’re highly effective when used consistently but offer no STI protection.

-• Hormonal Injections: Administered every three months, injections like Depo-Provera suppress ovulation effectively but require medical visits.
+• Hormonal Injections: Administered about every three months, injections like Depo-Provera suppress ovulation effectively but require staying on schedule.

 • Hormonal Implants: Small rods inserted under the skin release hormones steadily over several years.
 Implants provide long-term pregnancy prevention without daily attention.

-• Vaginal Rings and Patches: These deliver hormones locally; rings are inserted monthly while patches are replaced weekly.
+• Vaginal Rings and Patches: These deliver hormones through the vagina or skin; rings are usually inserted monthly while patches are replaced weekly.

-While hormonal methods excel at preventing pregnancy with success rates over 90%, they do not protect against STIs.
-Users must consider side effects such as mood changes, weight fluctuations, or increased risk of blood clots depending on individual health profiles.
+While hormonal methods can be very effective at preventing pregnancy, they do not protect against STIs.
+Users must consider possible side effects such as irregular bleeding, mood changes, breast tenderness, headaches, or, for some estrogen-containing methods, a higher risk of blood clots depending on individual health profiles.

 Non-Hormonal Contraceptive Options